seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **LUCIO**
 Well, then, imprison him: if imprisonment be the
-due of a bawd, why, ’tis his right: bawd is he
+due of a bawd, why, 'tis his right: bawd is he
 doubtless, and of antiquity too; bawd-born.
 Farewell, good Pompey.
 Commend me to the prison,
 Pompey: you will turn good husband now, Pompey; you